-My name is Jane Roberts.
-I live in Batley, West Yorkshire, the former “Shoddy Capital” of the world.
-From childhood I always had an interest in history and the past.
-So it was inevitable that once I left sixth form I went on to read Modern History at Liverpool University.
+Ever since I can remember I’ve had an interest in history and the past.
+So it was inevitable that, once I left sixth form, I went on to read Modern History at Liverpool University.

 My interest in genealogy developed after hearing tales from my uncle about my grandmother’s brother who was killed in a childhood motorcar accident in 1910.
 I started researching my family tree in 2005, fitting it in between family, work and supporting my Rugby League team, Huddersfield Giants.